sboily/asterisk-consul-module/README.md

 Docker
 ------

-First edit the sample to have a good configuration.
+Edit the sample to have the good configuration.
 To build image to test with docker.

     docker build -t asterisk-consul .